 Over the years she has recognised what a struggle it is for both patients and carers to manage with this disease, and how unrecognised their needs are.
-Dr Wheeler has campaigned for more community services to become available and involved a number of colleagues and health professional to help with this cause.
+Dr Wheeler has campaigned for more community services to become available and involved a number of colleagues and health professionals to help with this cause.
 She realises that unless these barriers can be overcome, patient participation in clinical trials – which will ultimately lead to treatment breakthroughs – can be almost impossible, slowing progress enormously.

-Dr Howell is the Research Director of the Bill Walsh Translational Cancer Research Laboratory, Kolling Institute of Medical Research, Royal North Shore Hospital (RNSH) and Senior Lecturer, University of Sydney.
+A/Prof Howell is the Research Director of the Bill Walsh Translational Cancer Research Laboratory, Kolling Institute of Medical Research, Royal North Shore Hospital (RNSH) and Senior Lecturer, University of Sydney.

-She directs the TBCG Brain Cancer laboratory based research with A/Prof Helen Wheeler.
+She directs the TBCG brain cancer laboratory-based research with A/Prof Helen Wheeler.

 Learn more ...

-Dr Howell has extensive expertise in molecular genetics and in vivo modelling which she has applied to understanding the molecular mechanisms of cancer and identifying disease biomarkers.
+A/Prof Howell has extensive expertise in molecular genetics and in vivo modelling which she has applied to understanding the molecular mechanisms of cancer and identifying disease biomarkers.
 Her laboratory is focused on improving treatment and outcomes for brain cancer patients through the development of novel immunotherapies, overcoming chemoresistance and the identification of prognostic and predictive biomarkers.
-Recently published work from the laboratory has been recognized by an invitation to Dr Howell to speak at the Society for Neuro-Oncology 2016 Annual Meeting in Arizona, USA.
+Recently published work from the laboratory has been recognized by an invitation to A/Prof Howell to speak at the Society for Neuro-Oncology 2016 Annual Meeting in Arizona, USA.

-Dr Howell led a successful application to the Cancer Institute NSW in 2016 to acquire major equipment that recapitulates in pre-clinical models of brain cancer, the targeted radiotherapy brain cancer patients receive.
+A/Prof Howell led a successful application to the Cancer Institute NSW in 2016 to acquire major equipment that recapitulates in pre-clinical models of brain cancer, the targeted radiotherapy brain cancer patients receive.
 This equipment will be the first such system on the eastern seaboard of Australia.
 It will facilitate laboratory-based research into novel anti-cancer therapies that can be combined with standard of care radiotherapy and is a major advance for research into brain cancer as well as other cancers treated by radiotherapy.